-Conor's primary areas of practice are banking and property law, with a particular emphasis on the sale of distressed properties.
+Conor's primary areas of practice are banking and finance, and property law, with a particular emphasis on the sale of distressed properties.
 He is experienced in carrying out security due diligence and providing advices on all aspects of perfection of security, work-out strategies, enforcement and receiverships.

 Prior to joining AMOSS in 2014, Conor trained in a general practice and gained experience in a wide variety of areas, but with a particular focus on property law.